deepfates/behold/README.md

 - Node.js 18+ recommended
 - A reachable Minecraft server (local or remote)
 - For online mode: a valid account and correct `MINECRAFT_AUTH`
-- LLM provider credentials if you plan to use ax-llm (e.g. OpenAI key)
+- OpenRouter API key if you want LLM chat replies

 Setup
 1. Copy the env template and edit values as needed: